prince-kal/voynich-js/README.md

 # voynich-js
-Javascript SDK & NPM Library for The Voynich Ledger.
+Javascript SDK & NPM Library for The Voynich Manuscript.